NilashishC/network-ee/README.md

 # network-ee

-A super unofficial take a building a Ansible Network specific execution environment based on community-minimal-ee.
+* A super unofficial take at building at Ansible Network specific upstream Execution Environment based on `community-minimal-ee`.
+* The latest `ansible-core` available in `PyPI` is used.
+* All networking collections are installed from source (and not galaxy), so you always have the latest and greatest.
+* The image is built and published on a nightly basis.